cs50/cs50.readthedocs.io/id.cs50.io.md

 Within those articles, think of "Auth0 Authorization Server," "Auth0 Tenant," and "Your API" as, collectively, "CS50 ID".

+## Demo

+To see the claims that CS50 ID will return to your app if you yourself log into it, visit [id.cs50.io/demo](https://id.cs50.io/demo) for a live demo.

 ## Acknowledgements

 Special thanks to CS50's friends at [Auth0](https://auth0.com/) for their support of this app!